realbakari/Bakari-Mustafa-Site/about.md

 ---
 ![Bakari Mustafa - Entrepreneur, Technologist, and Former Refugee](/uploads/1_v-uxvos8ck61inhhsoq6rw.jpeg)

-Bakari Mustafa is an African-born Australian entrepreneur, technologist, and former refugee.
-He was born in Burundi, a small country located in central Africa, but grew up in Malawi, a country located in South-eastern Africa.
-Bakari settled in a UNHCR refugee camp in Malawi and migrated to Australia in 2015 after being granted asylum by the Australian government.
+I am an African-born Australian entrepreneur, technologist, and former refugee.
+Born in Burundi, Central Africa, I grew up in Malawi, South-eastern Africa.
+After living in a UNHCR refugee camp in Malawi, I migrated to Australia in 2015 upon being granted asylum by the Australian government.

 ## What I'm Working On